View general information

 Learning objectives and results

-Support tools and learning resources
+Additional information on support tools and learning resources

 Guidelines on assessment at the UOC